10-3-pursuit/project-startup-challenge-fullstack/README.md

 #### Routing

-Use of React Router v6.2.1 is required. `npm install react-router-dom@6.2.1`
+Use of React Router v6.2.1 is required. it is already included in the `package.json` of the React starter repo that you forked and cloned.

 You must have a minimum of 4 Routes.